 Reprinted from "Women's" issue of Visions Journal, 2004, 2 (4), p.
 6

-Those of us who have spent much of our careers championing the concerns of women with mental health and substance use problems are often asked: “Why the focus on women?
+Those of us who have spent much of our careers championing the concerns of women mental health and substance use problems are often asked: “Why the focus on women?
 Don’t men have these problems too?”
 The simple answer is that, yes, both men and women suffer from mental health and substance use problems.

 Men and women are products of their differing social environments.
 Attention to gender is necessary for understanding how mental health and substance use problems are expressed and experienced differently by women and by men.